yoyofuji/ProjectPneumonia/README.md

 'python3 train.py --model-dir=models/(name_of_model) data/(name_of_file_with_data) --epochs=35 --batch-size=1 --workers=1'

-When training a model, different idications are given and shouldnt be neglected.
+When training a model, different indications are given and should not be neglected:
  - train loss: The margin of loss and error in the epoch ran
  - Time: time spent running an epoch
  - train accuracy: The overall sucess rate of the epoch run